-A mixed selection of all Dutch Crocus colours.
+A mixed, unlabelled selection of Dutch Crocus colours.
 Plant en masse for a beautiful spring display.
 It is always better to be generous with Crocus plantings and this is an economical way to do it.

-Dutch Crocus are invaluable early flowers, they are among the first of the spring blooms to open (or the last of winter, depending on where you live).
-They flower just after the species Crocus and Galanthus.
+These dainty and delightful flowers are among the first of the spring blooms to open (or the last of winter, depending on where you live), unfurling just after the species Crocus and Galanthus.

-Once established, these delicate beauties can produce up to four flowers a bulb.
-Dutch Crocus blooms are the largest of the Crocus, and they are one of the easiest to grow.
+Once established, these charming beauties can produce up to four flowers per bulb.
+Dutch Crocus blooms are the largest of the Crocus family, and they are one of the easiest to grow.